-Now with a huge competitive edge in its core services, constantly increasing market cap, positive investor sentiment and visionary leaders like CEO Andy Jassy and founder Jeff Bezos, it’s easy to understand why this company is one of the most valuable in the world.
+Now with a huge competitive edge in its core services, positive investor sentiment and visionary leaders like CEO Andy Jassy and founder Jeff Bezos, it’s easy to understand why this company is one of the most valuable in the world.

 How Much Is Amazon Worth Now?

-Many companies have suffered since the COVID-19 pandemic began, yet Amazon has positioned itself as a lifeline for millions of consumers.
-As a result, it’s now valued at almost $1 trillion in market capitalization — a $1 trillion market cap being a milestone it reached for the first time in 2018.
+Amazon positioned itself as a lifeline for millions of consumers during the pandemic, but it was a powerhouse long before that.
+It’s one of a few companies to have reached $1 trillion in market capitalization — a milestone it achieved for the first time in 2018.

-Amazon recently split its stock 20 for 1, meaning that for every share an investor owned, they received 20 shares at a pro-rated price.
+In June 2022, Amazon split its stock 20 for 1, meaning that for every share an investor owned, they received 20 shares at a pro-rated price.
 As a result, Amazon no longer trades for thousands of dollars per share.
-With a 52-week low share price of $92.01 and a high of $188.11 as of Nov.
-2, adjusted for the split, Amazon’s market capitalization has fluctuated over the last year.
-At its closing share price of $92.12 on Nov.
-2, the company’s market capitalization sits at $939.78 billion.
+With a 52-week low share price of $81.43 and a high of $170.83 as of March 17, Amazon’s market capitalization has fluctuated over the last year.
+At its closing share price of $98.95 on March 17, the company’s market capitalization sits at $1.01 trillion.

 What Is Market Capitalization?

 Market capitalization is often used by investors to determine a company’s value.
 To calculate market cap, multiply the number of outstanding shares by the current stock market price.
 Although market capitalization can help determine a company’s value, it’s not always the most accurate.
 It does not take into account a company’s financials.
 Share pricing can fluctuate, affecting the figure.